 Making A Difference in Our County

 Webster County is known for its traditional farming and is home to diverse row crops, forages and livestock.
-Agriculture is the top industry in the county and generated $25.9 million in total farm gate value in 2015.
-Row and forage crops make up 49 percent of total farm gate value.
-In 2015 9,254 acres of peanuts had a value of about $7.4 million, and 7,313 acres of cotton had a value of $3.9 million.
-Other crops were grown on fewer acres, but were a valuable source of diversification for farmers, especially corn and wheat.
-Livestock, primarily cattle, provided another $1.9 million in farm gate value.
-Other agricultural industries with farm gate values over $1 million each included timber, pecans and deer hunting leases.
-Farmers in Webster County stay on the cutting edge of technology.
-Most currently use grid sampling in obtaining soil sample results and spread lime and fertilizer at variable rates, with some areas receiving Extension- recommended application rates of lime and fertilizer and other areas receiving none.
-The Extension coordinator worked with a crop consultant in the area completing soil sampling for farmers by grids.
-From October 2015 to April 2016, 2,773 soil samples were collected in 5-acre grids from 300 fields for 15 producers in Webster, Stewart, Sumter and Terrell counties representing 14,706.6 acres.
-Laboratory analyses showed that only 52 percent of the acres (7,662.1 acres) required 3,878.8 tons of lime, which was put out only on the grids that required lime.
-These producers would have required 7,445.1 tons of lime, or 91.9 percent more lime.
-This reduction in lime required resulted in a savings of $124,817 to these producers.
+Farmers in Webster County also stayed on the cutting edge of technology.
+Most currently use grid sampling when obtaining soil samples and spread lime and fertilizer at variable rates, with some areas receiving Extension- recommended application rates of lime and fertilizer and other areas receiving none.
+The UGA Extension coordinator worked with an area crop consultant who processes soil samples for farmers by grids.
+From October 2019 to June 2020, a total of 1,416 soil samples were collected from five-acre grids in 393 fields for 16 producers in Webster, Stewart, Sumter and Terrell counties.
+Prior laboratory analyses showed that only 50% of the acres required lime, which was put out only on the grids that required lime.
+This reduction in lime resulted in tremendous savings to these producers.

 4-H Youth Development